TUDB-Labs/MixLoRA/README.md

 ## Use MixLoRA

-MixLoRA is built upon the m-LoRA framework.
-It is recommended to use MixLoRA with [m-LoRA](https://github.com/mikecovlee/mLoRA).
+MixLoRA is built upon the MoE-PEFT framework.
+It is recommended to use MixLoRA with [MoE-PEFT](https://github.com/TUDB-Labs/MoE-PEFT).

 We also provides the integrations of MixLoRA with HuggingFace Transformers for inference.
 To use it, you can install `mixlora` with following command: